zen0-5338/atlas/output/ec5/ECOE51.md

 # Outcomes

-- tilize the concepts of Discrete time and Continuous time signals and their transformations.
+- Tilize the concepts of Discrete time and Continuous time signals and their transformations.
 2 Analyze the Fourier series of periodic and Fourier transform of non-periodic discrete time and continuous time signals.
 3 Understand and apply the concepts of bandwidth and filters and Bode plots.
 4 Apply the Laplace transform for various applications.
 5 Represent continuous time and discrete time systems in the Frequency domain using Fourier analysis tools like CTFS, CTFT, DTFS and DTFT.
 6 Understand and apply the concept of Z transform.